 Long Beach, CA

 Nestled near the mountains of the Pacific Northwest, Portland, Oregon is no slouch when Halloween rolls around.
-Arguably the city’s most noteworthy attraction are the infamous Shanghai Turnnels.
+Arguably the city’s most noteworthy attraction are the infamous Shanghai Tunnels.
 Here, sailors were allegedly dragged through before being forced to labor on ships bound for China.
 Brave souls can tour the tunnels and hear tales of the vengeful spirits who still reside there.
-The city itself takes on a chilling ambience for Halloween with streets shrouded in fog, haunted corn fields, spooky old houses and witches’ balls.
+The city takes on a chilling ambiance with foggy streets, haunted corn fields, spooky old houses and witches’ balls.
 Finally, fans of Disney’s original movie Halloweentown can even stop by nearby St. Helen’s to see the original set!Share this post: